OriginProtocol/security/templates/Contract-Code-Review-Example.md

 - [ ] Check that all for loops use uint256

 #### Proxy
-- [ ] Make sure proxy implementation contracts don't initialise variable state on variable declaration and do it rather in initialize function.
+- [ ] Make sure proxy implementation contracts don't initialize variable state on variable declaration and do it rather in initialize function.

 #### Black magic